not-umbrella-project/umbrella_project/README.md

+## this project is transfered to https://github.com/not-umbrella-project/umbrella_project and archived
 # not umbrella project

 Welcome!
 This is the offical repo and site for the **`SHSID Umbrella Project`** aka **`SUP`**.
 All of our codes are released opensource under the GNU GPLv3 license.